 Google Stadia costs £8.99 a month with a free 1-month trial.

-- Only free-to-play games available aside from titles you already own
+Only free-to-play games are available aside from titles you already own

 Nvidia’s GeForce Now game streaming service has been in the works for years and finally came out of beta last year.
 There are two membership options for GeForce Now: Free and Priority.
 This makes it the cheapest game streaming service out there… but there’s a reason for that.